What are bullous drug eruptions?

-- genetic inability to break down particular drugs
+- Genetic inability to break down particular drugs

-- immune mechanisms
+- Immune mechanisms

-- viruses specifically HHV-6, HHV-7 and EBV.
+- Viruses specifically HHV-6, HHV-7 and EBV.

 Stevens–Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN) are now regarded as clinical variants of the same condition and are caused by medications in most if not all cases.

-This condition begins with 2-3 days of fever often in association with sore eyes (conjunctivitis), sore throat (pharyngitis) and itch.
-Mucous membrane (mouth/throat, eyes, genital area and anus) involvement often precedes the development of the skin changes by 1-3 days.
+SJS/TEN begins with 2–3 days of fever often in association with sore eyes (conjunctivitis), sore throat (pharyngitis) and itch.
+Mucous membrane (mouth/throat, eyes, genital area and anus) involvement often precedes the development of the skin changes by 1–3 days.
 Painful flat red patches with darker centres appear, starting on the face and upper body, then spreading to the rest of the body and limbs.
 Over hours to days flaccid (thin-walled) blisters and sheets of surface skin loss develop.
 The blisters extend with skin pressure and the Nikolsky sign is positive.
-Where the skin is lost there is redness and oozing.
+Where the skin is lost, there is redness and oozing.

 Blood tests are virtually always abnormal.
 A skin biopsy may be done to distinguish this from staphylococcal scalded skin syndrome.
-It shows death of the full thickness of epidermis with little inflammation.
+It shows the death of the full thickness of epidermis with little inflammation.
 DIF is negative.

 SJS/TEN results in a very sick patient and the mortality rate can be as high as 30%.
 The SCORAD assessment provides an estimate of severity and mortality.
 It is therefore important to recognise early, to cease the offending drug and admit to hospital in a burns intensive care unit if possible.
 A multidisciplinary team approach is required.
 Care is mainly supportive, pre-empting possible complications and should include pain relief, fluid and nutritional replacement, prevention of infection, maintaining body temperature, mouth, skin and eye care.
-Blood clots should be prevented with heparin and the patient should be frequently re-assessed for involvement of the respiratory tract, gastrointestinal tract and urinary tract.
+Blood clots should be prevented with heparin and the patient should be frequently re-assessed for the involvement of the respiratory tract, gastrointestinal tract and urinary tract.
 Management of the associated anxiety is important.
 The use of systemic corticosteroid treatment is debated.
 IVIG (intravenous immunoglobulins) and ciclosporin have been reported to be of some benefit although this also is not consistent.

 More than 100 drugs have been reported to cause SJS/TEN.
 The most commonly implicated medications are sulphonamides (and other antibiotics) and anti-epilepsy medications.
 The onset varies from a few days up to one month except for anti-epilepsy drugs where it may be as long as 8 weeks after starting.

-The mechanism is probably immunological involving T lymphocytes and Fas-Fas ligand induced keratinocyte apoptosis.
+The mechanism is probably immunological involving T lymphocytes and Fas-Fas ligand-induced keratinocyte apoptosis.